bigskysoftware/grugbrain.dev/index.md

 developers and project managers who not fear complexity spirit demon or even know about

-one day code base understandable and grug can get work done, everything good.  next day impossible: complexity spirit deamon has entered the code and very dangerous situation!  grug not see complexity demon, but grug feel its presence.
+one day code base understandable and grug can get work done, everything good.  next day impossible: complexity spirit deamon has entered the code and very dangerous situation!

+grug not able see complexity demon, but grug feel its presence in code base, mocking him make change here break unrelated thing there mock mock mock ha ha so funny grug love programming and not becoming shiney rock speculator.  club not work on complexity demon spirit and bad idea actually hit developer who let in with club, sometimes grug himself!

+sadly, often grug himself

+so grug say again and say often: complexity *very*, *very* bad

 ## <a name="grug-on-saying-no"></a>[Saying No](#grug-on-saying-no)